Porto Velho: Culture

-The culture of Porto Velho is marked by a strong Northeastern influence with Bumba Meu Boi, the Juninas and Pastorinha peoples, and some influences of south central Brazil.
+The culture of Porto Velho is marked by a strong Northeastern influence with Bumba Meu Boi, the popular Festa Junina and Pastorinha celebrations, and some influences of south central Brazil.
 The interpretation of Native American legends, such as the Iara, the Boto and Mapinguari folklore, influenced by migrants.
 As for handicrafts, there are various exhibitions of indigenous works, utilities and adornment using raw materials like clay, vines, bamboo and rubber.
 The Artisan's House serves as a support to the initiatives of the genre.

 Libraries

 The collection of library articles in municipal Porto Velho was waiting for a permanent headquarters for several years until completion of the Municipal Library next to City Hall.
 The space has two air-conditioned floors in the city center.

 Carnival

 The Carnival takes place every year, attracting a large number of people from other cities and neighboring states of Rondônia.
 During the carnival, there are the parades of carnival and samba schools; among the best known are The Diplomats, Asfaltão, among others.

 In July Carnival happens out of season, with characteristics of the Bahia Carnival, with electric trios and 'Axé' groups.